-Fossil Evidence Suggests 19-Metre Octopus Lived 100 Million Years Ago
+Fossil Evidence Suggests 19-Metre Kraken-Like Octopus Lived 100 Million Years Ago

-The discovery of giant octopus fossils offers new insights into ancient marine ecosystems and predator-prey dynamics.
+The discovery of giant octopus fossils provides new insight into prehistoric ocean ecosystems and ancient marine predators.

 Key Facts

-- Fossil evidence indicates giant octopuses up to 19 metres (62 feet) long existed 100 million years ago.
+- Fossil evidence indicates a kraken-like octopus up to 19 metres (about 62 feet) long existed 100 million years ago.

 What Happened